 The prerequisite for admission to a graduate program in history is a minimum of 18 hours of undergraduate history courses; for a graduate minor in history, 12 hours of undergraduate history courses are required.

-Each applicant to the Ph.D. program must take the Graduate Record Examination.
-Applicants should ask the Educational Testing Service to send the scores directly to Mississippi State University.
-(This requirement is waived for applicants who have completed the M.A. in History at Mississippi State University.)
+Applicants to the Ph.D. program may take the Graduate Record Examination.
+If that option is selected, applicants should ask the Educational Testing Service to send the scores directly to Mississippi State University.

 Each applicant to the Ph.D. program must submit a writing sample directly to the Graduate Coordinator of the History Department.
 Examples of acceptable writing samples are publications, chapters from a thesis, or a seminar paper.